Posts

 Image

 As it has turned out I have quite a strong association with Viking culture and Viking art .
 I grew up in Yorkshire, surrounded by Norse place names (including the main streets of my home town) and it was fun to find familiar words during the years we later lived in Norway.
-There was also Jorvik at York (visited many times over the years, without and with kids); the battleground of Stamford Bridge (site of the last great Viking battle in 1066, following the burning of Scarborough in September of that year); and the Gauber High Pasture "Viking Site" at Ribblehead (excavated by Alan King).
-Numerous Viking artefacts have been discovered by detectorists in the Northern counties.
+There was also Jorvik at York (visited many times over the years, without and with kids); the battleground of Stamford Bridge (site of the last great Viking battle in 1066, following the burning of Scarborough in September of that year); and the 9th century Gauber High Pasture "Viking Site" at Ribblehead (excavated by Alan King; I participated as a teenager).
+Numerous Viking artefacts have been discovered by detectorists in the northern and eastern counties.
 In subsequent years (1987, 1995) there were visits to Lindisfarne, site of the early Viking attack against England in 793 (I remember abandoned cars on the tidal causeway!) and beautiful peaceful Iona, which was raided by Vikings in 802.
-We saw a tower built to defend against such attacks in Ir
+We...

 Calcite twinning: the four classes